lukejcollins/ansible-playbook/README.md

 ![Made for Linux](https://img.shields.io/badge/-Made%20for%20Linux-black?logo=linux) ![Ansible Playbook](https://img.shields.io/badge/-Ansible%20Playbook-blue?logo=ansible)

-# Local System Setup and Customisation with Ansible 🛠️
+# System Setup and Customisation with Ansible 🛠️

 This Ansible playbook is designed for automating the configuration of a local system.
 It performs a series of tasks including adding the Flathub repository, installing Google Chrome and Tidal via Flatpak, and setting the system's timezone, amongst others.
 Please ensure you have Ansible installed before proceeding.